ckeditor/ckeditor4-docs/docs/guide/dev/a11y/README.md

 {@img assets/img/a11y_02.png CKEditor in High Contrast Mode loaded in Firefox}

-Note that not all browsers support High Contrast Mode (see {@link guide/dev/browsers/README#accessibility-support browsers accessibility support}).
+Note that not all browsers support High Contrast Mode.
 Some of them may simply show web pages in full color despite the operating system settings.
+See {@link guide/dev/browsers/README#accessibility-support browsers accessibility support} guide for more.

 #### Textual Labels for Color Information